gemmadlou/go-db-snapshot-replication/README.md

-# Go Traffic Replay
+# Go DB Snapshot Replication For MySQL

-A *very* basic script to allow one to replay traffic with an API using a MySQL database and ElasticSearch monitoring.
+A *very* basic script to replicate one database and import it into another

 ## Introduction

-All it does, is dump and create a new database and replay queries against an API.
+All it does, is dump and create a new database.
 It doesn't create db credentials or the database server.
 Maybe in future it might do more.

 ## Usage